-In January 2014, we established a collaborative partnership with Biogen Idec Inc. (Biogen) to research, develop and commercialize our preclinical ZFP Therapeutic development program, in hemoglobinopathies, including sickle cell disease (SCD) and beta-thalassemia.
-We also have a collaborative partnership with Shire International GmbH, formerly Shire AG, (Shire) to research, develop and commercialize certain of our preclinical ZFP Therapeutic development programs, including programs in hemophilia, Huntington's disease (HD) and other monogenic diseases.
-We have proprietary preclinical programs in several lysosomal storage disorders (LSDs).
-In addition, we have research stage programs in other monogenic diseases, including certain immunodeficiencies, as well as central nervous system (CNS) disorders and cancer immunotherapy.
+We have established a collaborative partnership with Bioverativ Inc., a spin-out company from Biogen, Inc., to research, develop and commercialize therapeutic genome editing products in hemoglobinopathies, including sickle cell disease (SCD) and beta-thalassemia.
+We also have a collaborative partnership with Shire International GmbH, formerly Shire AG (Shire), to research, develop and commercialize our preclinical development program in Huntington's disease (HD).